 To be influential, you must create meaningful relationships with your employees and connect with them on a deeper level.
-Lending your listening ears and allowing your team members to openly communicate will help you understand the challenges they face.
+Lending your listening ears and allowing your team members to communicate openly will help you understand the challenges they face.

-“When everyone understands expectations, underlying intentions and goals, and other nuances around what’s being said, chances are much higher that work will be correctly completed the first time around,” says Campbell.
+“When everyone understands expectations, underlying intentions and goals, and other nuances around what’s being said, chances are much higher that work will be completed correctly the first time around,” says Campbell.
 Active listening leads to fewer misunderstandings.

 Helps Increase Your Expertise

-Influential project leaders are well aware that it is essential to tap into others’ experience and knowledge to strengthen their own expertise.
+Influential project leaders are very well aware that it is essential to tap into others’ experience and knowledge to strengthen their own expertise.
 Additionally, they understand that they must cooperate with the team to achieve the best results.
-Without excellent listening skills, the opportunity to collaborate with others and draw from their knowledge is difficult.
+Without excellent listening skills, the opportunity to collaborate with others and draw from their knowledge is lean.